vaddapoda/School-Voting-System/README.md

   <img src="screenshots/winners-table.png" width="700">
 </div>

-## Author
+## Developed by

-Created by `Gautam A` and group as a Class 12 Computer Science project.
+`Gautam A` and group as a Class 12 Computer Science project.